 The FCC has granted almost three dozen terrestrial wireless internet service providers (WISPs) the loan of 5.9 GHz spectrum.

-The 60-day grant of special temporary authority (STA) for use of the lower 45 MHz of the band by 33 WISPs is to help them serve rural communities during the COVID-19 pandemic.
+The 60-day grant of special temporary authority (STA) for use of the lower 45 MHz of the band is to help them serve rural communities during the COVID-19 pandemic.